lukamiletic95/papers/Background.md

 This is where blockchain comes into picture.
 Blockchain drew attention in the past ten years, primarily due to its utilization within the Bitcoin transaction system [2].
 Bitcoin is a cryptocurrency that relies on a distributed blockchain ledger which uses cryptography to achieve confidentiality as well as irrefutability.

 Blockchain is, in its essence, nothing more than a linked list of blocks which contain particular data.
 Links are modeled using cryptographic hash functions.
+Since it is replicated on many devices within a distributed network, a co
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5Njc1MjYxMSwtMjA3MTE5MzY0NywtOD
+eyJoaXN0b3J5IjpbLTE5NzA3OTMyOCwtNjk2NzUyNjExLC0yMD
-Q1NzQ5MzAzLDIxMzE5NDQyODUsLTE4OTExNDA3ODcsLTc2NTgy
+cxMTkzNjQ3LC04NDU3NDkzMDMsMjEzMTk0NDI4NSwtMTg5MTE0
-NzI5MiwtODY5MTU2NjYxLC0xMzE5NDM0MTE5LC0yMTExNTU0Mj
+MDc4NywtNzY1ODI3MjkyLC04NjkxNTY2NjEsLTEzMTk0MzQxMT
-UyLC0xNDg2OTA5MTc3LC0xOTgyMjI3OTE1LC0zNTg5MjkzNzks
+ksLTIxMTE1NTQyNTIsLTE0ODY5MDkxNzcsLTE5ODIyMjc5MTUs
-MTAxODU3NDQyNywtNDQ4NDg4NDIwXX0=
+LTM1ODkyOTM3OSwxMDE4NTc0NDI3LC00NDg0ODg0MjBdfQ==
 -->